 Approximately 70% of the Bible is written in the Old Testament.
 And approximately 70% of the Old Testament is written in narrative accounts.
 This means that roughly half of the Bible is Old Testament narrative.
 We love and are thrilled by some of the stories, but others are strange, horrifying, and leave us scratching our heads.
 How do we make sense of these accounts?
 How do they speak to our modern lives?
 This seminar helped to equip us to study, understand, and apply this large block of the Bible.

-Zach is a member of Cornerstone and serves the church as a teacher and servant minister.
+Zach is a member of Cornerstone and serves as a teacher and non-vocational elder.

 All sessions are licensed for private use under the following license.